renatogusani/iot-19411076/README.md

 4. Click the "Install" button next to each node.
 5. Wait for the installation to complete.
 6. Close the "Manage palette" window.

-7. Once you have installed these nodes, you will be able to complete the steps mentioned in the previous message.
+Once you have installed these nodes, you will be able to complete the steps mentioned in the below message.

 ## Steps